spike-rabbit/element/docs/fundamentals/typography.md

 ## Usage ---

-For a cohesive typography experience, *Element*'s type scale uses the Siemens Sans typeface.
+For a cohesive typography experience, Element's type scale uses the Siemens Sans typeface.
 Hierarchy is communicated through differences in font weight (Roman/Regular and Bold) and size.